Blog / Why do Shopify SEO projects fail?

 Deep down, you know that a definite, linear solution cannot possibly solve a problem this complicated.
 When the proposed solution is simple, but the problem feels chaotic, the disconnect is palpable.
 Most people's experience of SEO is defined by partners who go broad, but never deep enough to solve the specific friction points of a complex business.

 Shopify is fantastic, but it has specific rigidities that break down as your catalogue grows.
-Without custom intervention, you face issues like having no native subcategories, filters that are not crawlable, and shallow internal linking structures.
+Without custom intervention, you face specific failures like having no native subcategories, filters that are not crawlable, and shallow internal linking structures.

 The final failure point is simply getting the work done.